jaxsonp/docker-dash/README.md

 ### Description:

-Returns an array of all existing apps on the swarm network, regardless of its status (e.g. running, finished)
+Returns an array of all existing apps on the swarm network, regardless of its status (e.g. running, completed).

 `FACILITY_ID` - Facility-specific identifier